Tiffany B. Taylor

 - BSc (Hons), University of Edinburgh (2004 – 2008)

-James Horton (PhD student: Oct 2017-Apr 2021).
 If we rewound the clock to the origin of life on our planet, would chance events (like genetic mutations) make life take a completely different path, or would natural selection ensure it would be the same?
 In my work I am investigating the repeatability of evolution, and more broadly on how this applies to the origins and development of gene regulatory networks.
 Like my supervisor, my other core passion is writing.
-I have written for The Conversation UK and am a frequent contributor to How It Works magazine.
+I have written for The Conversation UK and am a frequent contributor to How It Works magazine. (@Jameshearsawho)

-Matthew Shepherd (PhD candidate: Oct 2018-Oct 2022).
 My work is focused on the role of gene duplication and environmental change in the expansion and evolution of gene regulatory networks.
 Under what environmental conditions will duplicated genes diverge and specialise?
 Does a more complex GRN architecture aid survival under fluctuating selection?
 Outside of the lab I am also involved with several outreach and teaching events.
-I am keen to communicate my research and the importance of evolution to the public, and inspire people of all ages to get involved in STEM!
+I am keen to communicate my research and the importance of evolution to the public, and inspire people of all ages to get involved in STEM! (@MicrobialMatts)

-Louise Flanagan (PhD candidate: Feb 2019-Aug 2022).
 I will investigate how the environment shapes genome architecture and what evolutionary processes enable or limit the expansion of its GRNs.
 I will also look at how GRNs differ (in space and time) across populations of P. fluorescens placed in the same environment.
 My previous research involved working with yeasts, with a medical/industrial as well as an evolutionary focus.
-I received a BSc in Genetics from University College Dublin, and an MSc in Evolutionary and Population Biology from the University of Bath.
+I received a BSc in Genetics from University College Dublin, and an MSc in Evolutionary and Population Biology from the University of Bath. (@Low_Wheeze)

-University of Bath: Dr Nick Priest, Prof Ed Feil; University of Reading: Prof Robert Jackson, Dr Louise Johnson, Dr Jay Mulley, Dr Liam McGuffin; University of Sheffield: Prof Michael Brockhurst; UMass Dartmouth: Dr Mark Silby
+University of Bath: Dr Nick Priest, Prof Ed Feil, Prof Laurence Hurst, Prof Adele Murrell; University of Exeter: Prof Edze Westra, Prof Angus Buckling; University of Reading: Dr Louise Johnson, Dr Jay Mulley, Prof Liam McGuffin; University of Manchester: Prof Michael Brockhurst; UMass Dartmouth: Dr Mark Silby; University of Birmingham: Prof Robert Jackson

 Masters: Megan Keepence (Sept 2017)